davidc4991vvc/jkawamoto.github.io/content/publications/conference.md

   Proc. of the 11th Asia Joint Conference on Information Security, Fukuoka, Japan, 2016. (to appear)
-* Longzhu Cai, Yaokai Feng, *Junpei Kawamoto*, and Kouichi Sakurai, "[{{%img qir%}}A Behavior-based Method for Detecting DNS Amplification Attacks](http://hdl.handle.net/2324/1657554)," Proc. of the 10th International Workshop on Advances in Infromation Security, Fukuoka, Japan, 2016.
+* Longzhu Cai, Yaokai Feng, *Junpei Kawamoto*, and Kouichi Sakurai, "[{{%img qir%}}A Behavior-based Method for Detecting DNS Amplification Attacks](http://hdl.handle.net/2324/1657554)," Proc. of the 10th International Workshop on Advances in Infromation Security, Fukuoka, Japan, 2016. (to appear)
 * Pengfei Li, Yaokai Feng, *Junpei Kawamoto*, and Kouichi Sakurai, "[{{%img qir%}}A Proposal for Cyber-Attack Trace-back Using Packet Marking and Logging](http://hdl.handle.net/2324/1657555),"
   Proc. of the 10th International Workshop on Advances in Infromation Security, Fukuoka, Japan, 2016. (to appear)